Misogyny in rap music: Overlooking misogyny

-Many female rappers such as Missy Elliott, and Eve include lyrics and themes that condone misogyny.
+Many women rappers such as Missy Elliott, and Eve include lyrics and themes that condone misogyny.
 Matthew Oware states in "A 'Man's Woman?'
 Contradictory Messages in the Songs of Female Rappers, 1992-2000" that even though rap provides an outlet for those that are marginalized and/or oppressed such as women, there are very "high numbers of female self-objectification, self-exploitation, and derogatory and demeaning lyrics about women in general".

 This is often overlooked by the fact that being it is said by a woman, it is already empowering them by giving a voice.
 However, this contradicts and works backwards in the effort of empowering women and female rappers.
-Oware states that "these contradictory lyrics nullify the positive messages that are conveyed by female rap artists, consequently reproducing and upholding hegemonic, sexist notions of femininity, and serving to undermine and disempower women".
+Oware states that "these contradictory lyrics nullify the positive messages that are conveyed by female and women rap artists, consequently reproducing and upholding hegemonic, sexist notions of femininity, and serving to undermine and disempower women".

 Matthew Oware draws from a study as an example that compares the lyrics of first-wave rappers such as Queen Latifah and MC Lyte to second-wave rappers such as Lil' Kim and Foxy Brown.
-The sample includes 44 songs between 1992 and 2000 on certain female artists that specifically focus on their lyrics that illustrate female empowerment.
+The sample includes 44 songs between 1992 and 2000 on certain women artists that specifically focus on their lyrics that illustrate woman empowerment.
 What was found was the use of braggadocio as a theme, the emphasis on being attractive, desirable, and having a need for expensive material objects.
 "This type and degree of arrogance reverberates throughout rap music and is not unique to men or women; rather it illustrates artists' abilities, in their narratives, to overcome obstacles and eventually achieve success, albeit, material success."

+The common lyrical expression of misogyny, materialism, and yearning for respect from males leads many researchers to hypothesize low self-esteem in audiences and hip-hop artists alike.
+Although it has been found that listening to hip-hop is correlated to the tolerance of misogyny in listeners, there is data illustrating African Americans, including women, have an equal or higher level of self-esteem than white people (Dixon et al., 2009).
+This is attributed to the “cultural lens” in which black listeners utilize when identifying with the music, which suggests they can relate with motivational aspects that enhance collective self-esteem and disregard lyrics that do not.
+The logic behind how misogyny and cultural lens operate dually is that misogyny can manifest below the conscious level and cultural identification operates above the conscious level.